 When everything seems to be going right, something goes wrong for no obvious reason.
 Our perfect plans frequently get derailed without warning.
 This inevitability is what holds human life together, for we wouldn’t like it if our lives always flowed smoothly.

-Now, when things go wrong, the Stoic approach to maintain mental peace is to let it go.
+Now, when things go wrong, the Stoic approach to maintaining mental peace is to let it go.
 But this letting go is different.
 Epictetus called it The Art of Acquiescence.

 Though the dictionary defines acquiescence as submission, compliance, or yielding, its Stoic sense is more truly an acknowledgment.
 It is the power to acknowledge we have a lot of work ahead of us, for which we must rethink and rework our strategies.